Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pip_demo.md

 apt install pip
 ```

-- If installed with Python, the Python version is used to determine which version of `pip` is installed.
-So Python 3.8 will install `pip3.8`.
+- If installed with Python, the Python version is used to determine which `pip` is installed.
+So Python 3.8 will install a `pip` by the name of `pip3.8` which will be compatible with Python 3.8.
 - In general `pip3` works with Python v3.x.
+- **Note**: Different `pip` names (`pip3`) are not to be confused with the version of the `pip` package, which can be seen with `pip --version`.

 ## 1. Installing packages with `pip`